 The goal of the Dimensions of Biodiversity campaign is to transform, by 2020, how we describe and understand the scope and role of life on Earth.
 Successful proposals pursue an integrated approach to understand the interactions and feedback among genetic, phylogenetic and functional dimensions of biodiversity.

 |Uni High Butterfly Garden

 This project is about butterfly/pollinator planting between the Uni Gym and Hue House, which was approved by the University Landscape Architect Brent Lewis.
 The team is working with the Tree Club as the Tree Club is interested in helping with the Butterfly Planting.

-The University of Illinois Laboratory High School (Uni) received grant funding from Illinois Clean Energy Fund (ICECF) through its
+The University of Illinois Laboratory High School (Uni) received grant funding from Illinois Clean Energy Community Foundation (ICECF) through its

 As part of the iCAP and LED Campus initiatives at the University, incandescent and flourescent bulbs in Exit Signs are being replaced with LEDs.
 This is part of the LED Campus commitment to replace all interior wayfinding fixtures on campus by 2025.

 In Lighting Retrofit #5 a total of 32,993 T-12 fixtures were replaced with thinner, more energy effiecient T-8 fixtures.
 This will incur a total Annual KWh Savings of 5,414,849 hours.
 Fifty-five university buildings were involved in this part of the T-12 to T-8 Lighting Retrofit Project.
 The total Simple Payback is estimated to be 3.1 years.

 - Energy for Sustainability

 - Full-Spectrum Optimized Conversion and Utilization of Sunlight (FOCUS)